-- Obtain waiver application from high school counselor during course request meeting in March or obtain waiver application from UMS counselor prior to May 3rd, 2019. - Waiver applications must be submitted to current course teacher by May 3rd, 2019. - Supervisors make determination by June 3rd, 2019 and inform high school counselors in order to make course changes, where appropriate. - Master schedule is begun the first week of June and is subject to change once final placements are determined.
+- Obtain waiver application from high school counselor for English and Social Studies, if eligible, during course request meeting in March or obtain waiver application from UMS current teacher for Math and Science, prior to May 1st, 2020. - Waiver applications must be submitted to current course teacher by May 1st, 2020. - Supervisors make determination by June 1st, 2020 and inform high school counselors in order to make course changes, where appropriate. - Master schedule is begun the first week of June and is subject to change once final placements are determined.